-The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2012 through June 30, 2016, except the change in the discount rate which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2016 through June 30, 2020, except the change in the discount rate which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Update to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Adjusted rates to better match experience Salary Scale No change Discount Rate Decrease rate from 7.00% to 6.75%
+Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Update to PUB2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP- 2020 Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age from 75 to 80 for all Withdrawal Rates Adjusted rates to better fit experience at each age and service decrement through 9 years of service Disability Rates No change Salary Scale No change Discount Rate No change